ansys/pyedb/doc/source/grpc_api/index.rst

    PyEDB gRPC is providing backward compatibility with previous versions.

-   The default grpc flag value is `False` so by default you will still be using PyEDB DotNet.
+   The default grpc flag value is `False` so by default uses PyEDB DotNet.
    However, starting **ANSYS release 2026.1, we will start deprecating PyEDB DotNet version**.
-   PyEDB gRPC will become the long term supported version and new features will only be implemented into this one.
-Therefore we highly encourage our users migrating to gRPC when possible to get the best user experience.
+   PyEDB gRPC becomes the long term supported version and new features are only implemented into this one.
+Therefore we highly encourage users migrating to gRPC when possible to get the best user experience.

 to enable PyEDB gRPC you have two options.